 Editing a post

-In edit mode, the blog post toolbar, as shown in figure 4, is shown above the post.
+In edit mode, the blog post toolbar, as shown below, is shown above the post.

 Each post consists of six sections: